dfinity/wg-identity-authentication/topics/wallet-interaction-standard.md

 `errorType` (`text`): The reason behind the cancellation.
 Possible values:
 - `"ABORTED"`: The user has canceled the action.
+- `"VERSION_NOT_SUPPORTED`: The version of the standard is not supported by the wallet.
 - `"NETWORK_NOT_SUPPORTED"`: The network on which the action was requested is not supported by the wallet.
 - `"NOT_GRANTED"`: The wallet has not granted permission to perform the action.
 - `"NETWORK"`: The network call failed.